Ear protection – Good 7 ways to Protect our Ears

 6. Maintaining ear health: Keeping the ears clean and healthy can also help protect against damage.
 This includes avoiding inserting objects into the ear canal, getting regular check-ups with a healthcare professional, and treating any ear infections promptly.

-7. Customized solutions: In some cases, custom-made ear protection may be necessary, especially for individuals with specific needs or conditions.
+7. Customized solutions: In some cases, custom-made hearing organ protection device may be necessary, especially for individuals with specific needs or conditions.
 This could involve having earplugs or earmuffs specially fitted by an audiologist or hearing specialist.

 By incorporating these strategies, individuals can effectively protect their ears and reduce the risk of hearing loss or other auditory problems associated with exposure to loud noises.